 WHAT IS MEDIATION?

-Commercial mediation is extended negotiation.
+Commercial mediation is extended and assisted negotiation.
 In mediation, a neutral third party (= a mediator) assists parties to end the dispute.
-If the case is mediated, parties avoid lengthy negotiations, expensive court proceedings and arbitration.

 You can use mediation at any time in your dispute.
-However, usually the best time to use mediation is when your own negotiations are stuck or have failed.
+However, the best time to use the type of mediation Pirita applies, is to use it instead of traditional negotiations or at latest, when your own negotiations are getting lengthy, are stuck or have failed.

 WHAT ARE ADVANTAGES OF MEDIATION?